elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Complete Sets Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/trading/completeSets.se)

-#### augur.api.CompleteSets.publicBuyCompleteSets({ \_signer, market, fxpAmount[, onSent, onSuccess, onFailed ]})
+#### augur.api.CompleteSets.publicBuyCompleteSets({ \_signer, market, fxpAmount, onSent, onSuccess, onFailed })

 This transaction will attempt to purchase `fxpAmount` worth of shares in all outcomes for a specified `market`.
 This transaction will fail if the `msg.sender` doesn't have enough of the `market`'s denomination token to be able to afford `fxpAmount` shares in all outcomes, or if the `fxpAmount` is not a number between 1 and 2<sup>254</sup>.
 When successful this transaction will spawn a `CompleteSets` event which will record the `msg.sender`, `market`, type (buy), `fxpAmount` purchased, number of outcomes in the `market`, `marketCreatorFee`, and the `reportingFee`.
 During a buy, the `marketCreatorFee` and `reportingFee` will be `0` because no fees are paid for purchasing shares, only selling/settling shares.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.CompleteSets.publicSellCompleteSets({ \_signer, market, fxpAmount[, onSent, onSuccess, onFailed ]})
+#### augur.api.CompleteSets.publicSellCompleteSets({ \_signer, market, fxpAmount, onSent, onSuccess, onFailed })

 This transaction will attempt to sell `fxpAmount` worth of shares in all outcomes for a specified `market`.
 This transaction will fail if the `msg.sender` doesn't own `fxpAmount` of shares in all outcomes for the `market`, or if the `fxpAmount` is not a number between 1 and 2<sup>254</sup>.
 When successful this transaction will spawn a `CompleteSets` event which will record the `msg.sender`, `market`, type (sell), `fxpAmount` sold, number of outcomes in the `market`, `marketCreatorFee` paid for selling the shares, and the `reportingFee` paid for selling the shares.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Make Order Tx API
 --------------------------